 The CHART Model

-The CHART Model is a voluntary payment model designed to meet the unique needs of rural communities.
+The model is a voluntary payment model designed to meet the unique needs of rural communities.
 It will test whether aligned financial incentives, increased operational flexibility, and robust technical support promote rural health care providers’ capacity to implement effective health care delivery system redesign on a broad scale.